As an organisation and in communications with our users, we should write in a way which is clear, compassionate and respectful.

 - use language that reinforces harmful stereotypes and assumptions

-- provide a reason for asking a person’s sexuality, if you need to ask for it
+- give a reason for asking a person’s sexuality, if you need to ask for it

 - always use gender neutral terms when referring to people and their relationships